EntireTwix/CCash/README.md

 Implemented:

+In-Dev:
+- a Market
+- a Leaderboard ranking player's balances

 Ideas:

-- a Market
 - Gambling
 - Shipping
-- a Leaderboard ranking player's balances
 - High-level bank operations such as loans
 - Some trust based system for transactions similiar to Paypal